 It wasn't very long ago that a friend gifted me a facial oil filled with essential oils that she had made.
 She was a Young Living consultant, and after trying it, I felt like it wasn't that different from other serums I had paid big money for.
 Though, I wasn't exactly sure what went into it and what I needed for my skin.
 Now that I've been making herbal home remedies for a while, I figured it was time for me to try.
 The ingredients within the serums I purchased were already in my herbal medicine pantry!
 So what was the hold up?
 Nothing, I suppose!

-- up to 20 drops Essential Oil - There are so many wonderful essential oils for skin out there!
-I love oils that are geared towards acne and sensitive skin.
+up to 20 drops Essential Oil - There are so many wonderful essential oils for skin out there!
+I am a Wellness Advocate for DoTerra and absolutely love the high quality and potency of their oils!
+I most often use oils that are geared towards acne and sensitive skin.
 Remember, never apply essential oils directly to your skin, always dilute them.
 That is was the carrier oil is for!
 If you want, you can use essential oil diluted in water as a toner.
 Apply with a cotton pad.

 Here is my Mix:

 2 tbsp rosehip seed oil

 In a small bowl, whisk all ingredients together.

 Place inside a dropper bottle, like this one.
 Shake well before each use.

 Place a 1-3 drops in your hand and apply to a clean face.